Member State law - Croatia

 If the public prosecutor finds no grounds for initiating or conducting criminal prosecution, his position may be taken by the victim in the role of the injured party as plaintiff under the terms specified in this Act.

 Act on the Legal Consequences of Conviction, Criminal Records and Rehabilitation (Zakon o pravnim posljedicama osude, kaznenoj evidenciji i rehabilitaciji) (NN Nos 143/12 and 105/15)

 This Act regulates the legal consequences of conviction, the organisation, keeping, availability, provision and deletion of criminal record data and international exchange of criminal record data, and rehabilitation.

-This Act contains provisions that are in compliance with the following European Union acts:
+This Act contains provisions that are in conformity with the following European Union acts:

 Criminal records are kept for natural and legal persons (hereinafter: persons) who have been convicted of criminal offences by a final judgement in Croatia.
-Criminal records are also kept for Croatian citizens and legal persons domiciled in Croatia who have been convicted of criminal offences by a final judgement outside Croatia, if such data have been provided to the Ministry.
+Criminal records are also kept for Croatian nationals and for legal persons domiciled in Croatia who are convicted of criminal offences by a final judgement outside the Republic of Croatia, if such data have been submitted to the Ministry.

-The contents of criminal records include a list of persons convicted by a final judgement of criminal offences of sexual abuse and sexual exploitation of children, and other criminal offences referred to in Article 13(4) of this Act.
+Criminal records also include a list of persons convicted by a final judgement of criminal offences of sexual abuse and exploitation of children and other criminal offences referred to in Article 13(4) of this Act.

-This Act regulates the foundations of civil obligations (general part), contractual and extracontractual civil obligations (specific part).
+The Act regulates the basis of mandatory relationships (general part) and contractual and non-contractual obligations (specific part).

 Parties to transactions are free to regulate civil obligations, but these may not be regulated in a manner contrary to the Croatian Constitution, mandatory regulations and public morality.